1. Home

 To be clear, that does feel high for most people, so we recommend setting your thermostat as high as your personal comfort allows.
 Start by raising your normal setting by 1º each day to give your body time to adjust.
 If you can raise your thermostat at least 7 degrees higher than its normal setting, you could reduce your electric bill by up to 10% each year.

-2. Install a Programmable Thermostat
+Install a Programmable Thermostat

-The best way to ensure that your home uses those recommended temperature settings is to install a programmable thermostat.
-By creating a simple schedule based on the habits of the people living in your home, you can guarantee that your thermostat goes to the appropriate energy-saving temperature at the right time of day.
+The best way to ensure your home uses those recommended temperature settings is to install a programmable thermostat.
+By creating a simple schedule based on the habits of the people living in your home, you can guarantee your thermostat goes to the appropriate energy-saving temperature at the right time of day.

 If you invest in a smart thermostat, it’s easier to adjust those settings, and you could save even more money with the additional benefits they provide.

-3. Cool Your Home With Fans
+Cool Your Home With Fans

 If your home doesn’t have ceiling fans, you can achieve a similar effect with a few inexpensive portable fans to move around the cool air.
-With some trial-and-error, you can determine the best placement that circulates air most effectively and helps cool your home.
+With some trial and error, you can determine the best placement that circulates air most effectively and helps cool your home.

-4. Upgrade Your HVAC System
+Upgrade Your HVAC System

 Improving your heating, ventilation, and air conditioning (HVAC) system — which accounts for as much as half of a home’s energy usage — is a sensible long-term investment that can help achieve lower energy costs.
+A high efficiency heat pump can save you energy compared to older, less efficient solutions.

-Look for Energy Star certified systems with Seasonal Energy Efficiency Ratio (SEER) and Energy Efficiency Ratio (EER) ratings, which are 15% more energy efficient than other models.
+Look for Energy Star-certified systems with Seasonal Energy Efficiency Ratio (SEER) and Energy Efficiency Ratio (EER) ratings, which are 15% more energy efficient than other models.

-5. Maintain Your HVAC System
+Maintain Your HVAC System

 If you have an older heating, ventilation, and air conditioning system, you should get it checked out regularly by an experienced heating and cooling company to ensure the system is operating at peak efficiency.